GoogleChrome/web.dev/src/site/content/en/blog/module-workers/index.md

 Since module workers are standard JavaScript modules, they can use import and export statements.
 As with all JavaScript modules, dependencies are only executed once in a given context (main thread, worker, etc.), and all future imports reference the already-executed module instance.
-The loading and execution of JavaScript modules is also optimized by browsers because a module's dependencies can be loaded prior to the module being executed.
-Entire module trees can be loaded in parallel.
+The loading and execution of JavaScript modules is also optimized by browsers.
+A module's dependencies can be loaded prior to the module being executed, which allows entire module trees to be loaded in parallel.
 Module loading also caches parsed code, which means modules that are used on the main thread and in a worker only need to be parsed once.

 Moving to JavaScript modules also enables the use of [dynamic import](https://v8.dev/features/dynamic-import) for lazy-loading code without blocking execution of